codegod100/rugby/README.md

    ```fish
    npm run build
    ```
-2. Run the benchmark harness to compare the recursive Fibonacci sum in JavaScript and WebAssembly:
+2. Run the benchmark harness to compare the recursive Fibonacci sum in JavaScript, AssemblyScript, and Porf-generated WebAssembly:
    ```fish
    npm run bench
    ```

-The script executes `fibSum(30)` multiple times in both implementations and prints the average wall-clock time per variant.
+The script executes `fibSum(30)` multiple times in all three implementations and prints the average wall-clock time per variant.

+> **Note:** The Porf-generated module currently overflows the stack on this recursive workload.
+The benchmark reports the failure instead of aborting, so you can still review the other results.

 ## Project layout